markhoney/upload/README.md

 `npm run build`

-Once built, compiled files that can be served with any web server will be available in the `dist` directory.
+Once built, compiled files that can be served with any web server will be available in the `docs` directory (this is normally the `dist` directory, but has been changed in vue.config.js to allow serving from GitHub Pages).
+To test serving the code, you can use the `serve` Node app:

+`npm run serve`

+Note that the following command won't work properly until you've built the project.

 ## Technology